Skip to content

 Empowering so many students!

-All of the schools, except Tiling School, are powered by a Solar + Wind Hybrid System.
-Tiling School is Solar only.
+All of the schools are powered by a Solar + Wind Hybrid System.

 Karang School ~65 students